Violent Crime Defense Lawyers in Orlando

 At Moses and Rooth, Attorneys at Law, we know that people accused of violent crimes are innocent; they are innocent until the court says otherwise.
 The doctrine of innocence until proven guilty applies to violent crimes as well as jaywalking.
 We make sure that those accused of violent crimes are afforded every right afforded them by law.
 We make sure the prosecution can prove guilt beyond a reasonable doubt or our client walks free.
 It is the only way we know how to handle any crime.

 We have been on both sides of the law, as prosecutors in Orange and Osceola Counties and as defense attorneys.
-We can handle your defense in court and in front of a jury and fight for your best possible results.
+Our Orlando violent crime lawyers can handle your defense in court and in front of a jury and fight for your best possible results.

 Florida Statutes on Violent Crimes

 Intentional violence or threat to commit violence to another person.
 Before the police book a person for assault, they will determine if the person is capable of committing the crime and whether the victim has sufficient cause to be fearful that the accused will commit the act in the future.
 Florida Statute 784.011